replayio/docs/src/app/basics/getting-started/record-your-cypress-tests/page.md

   e2e: {
     setupNodeEvents(on, config) {
       replayPlugin(on, config, {
-        upload: true, // automatically upload your replays do DevTools
+        upload: true, // automatically upload your replays to your team
         apiKey: process.env.REPLAY_API_KEY,
       })
       return config